AmbireTech/adex-protocol/README.md

 The validators communicate with the outside world and between each other through a RESTful API, exposed by a component called a Sentry.

-For a detailed specification of each component, see [validator-stack.md](/components/validator-stack.md).
+For a detailed specification, see [validator-stack.md](/components/validator-stack.md).

 #### campaignSpec